JRC1995/Chatbot/README.md

 ### Component # 6: TTS Module

 This module is based on an [older repository of Mozilla TTS](https://github.com/mozilla/TTS/tree/bf7590).
-I also tried a newer version, but the practical results were not too better.
-And WaveRNN is very slow.
+I also tried a newer version with Tacotron-2, but the practical results was worse on a lot of segments.
+WaveRNN made the voice much better but there were still issues with skipping or skimming through some portions of the text segments.
+Furthermore, WaveRNN makes this very slow.
 To prepare this module, download this [pre-trained model](https://drive.google.com/drive/folders/1A5Hr6aSvfGgIiE20mBkpzyn3vvbR2APj) (Tacotron-iter-120K in [here](https://github.com/mozilla/TTS/wiki/Released-Models)).
 Then keep them here:

 ```